AWS Native is in preview. AWS Classic is fully supported.

 Environment variables that are accessible from function code during execution.

-System List<Property Map>Configs Connection settings for an Amazon EFS file system.
+Connection settings for an Amazon EFS file system.
 To connect a function to a file system, a mount target must be available in every Availability Zone that your function connects to.
 If your template contains an AWS::EFS::MountTarget resource, you must also specify a DependsOn attribute to ensure that the mount target is created or updated before the function.
+For more information about using the DependsOn attribute, see DependsOn Attribute.

-Name String The name of the Lambda function, up to 64 characters in length.
-If you don't specify a name, AWS CloudFormation generates one.
+The name of the Lambda function, up to 64 characters in length.
+If you don't specify a name, CFN generates one.
+If you specify a name, you cannot perform updates that require replacement of this resource.
+You can perform updates that require no or some interruption.
+If you must replace the resource, specify a new name.

-The name of the method within your code that Lambda calls to execute your function.
+The name of the method within your code that Lambda calls to run your function.
+Handler is required if the deployment package is a .zip file archive.
 The format includes the file name.
-It can also include namespaces and other qualifiers, depending on the runtime
+It can also include namespaces and other qualifiers, depending on the runtime.
+For more information, see Lambda programming model.

 A list of function layers to add to the function's execution environment.
 Specify each layer by its ARN, including the version.

-Size Number The amount of memory that your function has access to.
-Increasing the function's memory also increases its CPU allocation.
+The amount of memory available to the function at runtime.
+Increasing the function memory also increases its CPU allocation.
 The default value is 128 MB.
-The value must be a multiple of 64 MB.
+The value can be any multiple of 1 MB.
+Note that new AWS accounts have reduced concurrency and memory quotas.
+AWS raises these quotas automatically based on your usage.
+You can also request a quota increase.

 A list of tags to apply to the function.